denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 mechanisms of modern computing.

-[^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding, Version 1.0, Volume 1.
+[^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding*, Version 1.0, Volume 1.
 Reading, Mass.: Addison-Wesley, 1990.

-The book is structured along a trajectory that begins at the material foundations of modern computing, at the level of circtuit and silicon, reaching up, through levels of abstraction (files, folders, and operating systems), towards the reader.
+The book is structured along a trajectory that begins at the material foundations of modern computing, moving from the level of circuit and silicon, and reaching up, through levels of abstraction (files, folders, and operating systems), towards the reader.
 In following that path, I reconstruct the passage of an electron from the mechanical action of the keyboard, to magnetic storage medium, and to liquid crystal, that together give rise to pixels, letters, and words.
 In this sense, my book introduces a method of literary microanalysis.
-Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituant components.
-It is at this level, that I find that readers and writers are in danger of becomeing fundamentally aliented from the material contexts of knowledge production.
+Where distant reading perceives patterns across large-scale literary copora, microanalysis breaks textuality down to its minute constituent components.
+It is at this level, that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of knowledge production.

 ## Annotated Table of Contents